pangxingzhong1983/ghost/README.md

 - Modules can directly access python objects on the remote client using [rpyc](https://github.com/tomerfiliba/rpyc).

-- Access remote objects interactively from the pupy shell and get auto-completion of remote attributes.
+- Access remote objects interactively from the ghost shell and get auto-completion of remote attributes.

 - Communication transports are modular and stackable.
 Exfiltrate data using HTTP over HTTP over AES over XOR, or any combination of the available transports.